Who is required to post labor law posters?

 Can I change the shipping address or contact information where my poster updates are shipped to?

-You can view a list of all of your labor law poster subscriptions and change contact information by clicking on the View Subscriptions button in the left navigation pane of the Employment Law Poster Management Center.
+You can view a list of all of your labor law poster subscriptions and change contact information by clicking on the View Subscriptions button in the left navigation pane of the Labor Law Poster Management Center(opens a new window).
 Simply click Edit next to the subscription you would like to change and then edit the physical shipping address and/or contact name and email address and Submit.

-Can I get a listing of all of my poster subscriptions?
+Can I get a listing of all my poster subscriptions?

-You can view a list of all of your labor law poster subscriptions under your J. J. Keller account by clicking on the View Subscriptions button in the left navigation pane of the Employment Law Poster Management Center.
+You can view a list of all your labor law poster subscriptions under your J. J. Keller account by clicking on the View Subscriptions button in the left navigation pane of the Labor Law Poster Management Center(opens a new window).
 In addition, you can export this data into a spreadsheet to conduct an ad hoc audit of your Update Service and edit shipping addresses and contact information for any or all of them at your discretion.

-The person at our company that had access to the Employment Law Poster Management Center has left the company or changed positions.
+The person who had access to the Labor Law Poster Management Center has left the company or changed positions.
 How can we get a new or different employee access to the Management Center?

-I purchased the Update Service, but I did not receive or cannot find my Welcome Email.
-How can I gain access to the Employment Law Poster Management Center?
+I purchased the Update Service, but I did not receive or cannot find my welcome email.
+How can I gain access to the Labor Law Poster Management Center?

-How do I renew my Employment Law Poster Update Service?
+How do I renew my Labor Law Poster Update Service?

 Is there a place where I can get a list of posting changes for my state or any other state?

-Yes, there are several resources for this information available in the Employment Law Poster Management Center.
-They include a Recent & Potential Poster Changes report (which provides you with our insights into pending poster changes and major & minor poster changes that we've recently captured), a Regulatory Alert report (which gives details on recent changes), and a Posting Requirements report (which lists required federal postings and individual postings for each state).
-To view these reports, click on the Poster Resources button in the left navigation pane of the Management Center.
+Yes, there are several resources for this information available in the Labor Law Poster Management Center(opens a new window).
+They include a Labor Law Poster Information report which provides insights into recent changes, pending changes, and posting requirements.
+To view the report, click on the Poster Resources button in the left navigation pane of the Management Center.